 Investigations established that on various dates between 28th February 2014 and 26th May 2014 Nandi County Government entered into contractual agreement with Makiki Agencies Limited for three road works.
 Investigations further revealed that all the contracts totalling to Kshs.
-12, 156, 162.00 were executed between June 2014 and August 2014 when the former Chief Officer Finance County Government of Nandi was a Director of Makiki Agencies as well as an employee of the Nandi County Government.
+12, 156,162.00 were executed between June 2014 and August 2014 when the former Chief Officer Finance County Government of Nandi was a Director of Makiki Agencies as well as an employee of the Nandi County Government.
 Investigations also established that apart from him being the Head of Budget at the County, he was also appointed to sit in the evaluation/processing committee of the roads and fencing of market tenders.
 He did not disclose his interest in the said Company.

-On 8th June 2020, a report was compiled and forwarded to the DPP with recommendation to charge the Director of Makiki Agencies Ltd, Secretary of the Tender Opening Committee, Chairman of the Tender Evaluation Committee, Head of Supply Chain Management, Director Budget and Economic Planning and the acting Chief Officer Finance with conspiracy to commit an offence of corruption contrary to Section 47A as read with Section 48 of the ACECA; 3 counts of deceiving principal contrary to Section 41(2) as read with Section 48 of the ACECA; of the ACECA; conflict of interest contrary to Section 42(3) as read with Section 48 of the ACECA and fraudulent acquisition of public property contrary to Section 45(1)(a) as read with Section 48 of the ACECA.
+On 8th June 2020, a report was compiled and forwarded to the DPP with recommendation to charge the Director of Makiki Agencies Ltd, Secretary of the Tender Opening Committee, Chairman of the Tender Evaluation Committee, Head of Supply Chain Management, Director Budget and Economic Planning and the acting Chief Officer Finance with conspiracy to commit an offence of corruption contrary to Section 47A as read with Section 48 of the ACECA; 3 counts of deceiving principal contrary to Section 41(2) as read with Section 48 of the ACECA; 2 counts of abuse of office contrary to Section 46 as read with Section 48 of the ACECA; conflict of interest contrary to Section 42(3) as read with Section 48 of the ACECA and fraudulent acquisition of public property contrary to Section 45(1)(a) as read with Section 48 of the ACECA.

-On 7th July 2020, the DPP returned the inquiry file accepting recommendation for prosecution, and case is already in court.
+On 7^{th} July 2020, the DPP returned the inquiry file accepting recommendation for ,-prosecution, and case is already in court.